rgroves/twr-pac-man-in-pure-js/NOTES.md

 - [ ] Remove hardcoded indices for warp areas
 - [ ] Give ghosts eyes that look in the direction it is heading
 - [ ] Need to fix PAC-MAN walking into a scared ghost allows pass-through; does not trigger score & respawn of ghost.
+- [ ] Give the board more atmosphere.